The Demos II

 The Demos was not very successful, and in the second half of the 1920s Moesch & Huber switched to developing and producing the Direct calculator, which was soon improved to the Direct II.
 This was a full-keyboard calculator that became a lot more successful.
 In 1926 the Hannovera company in Germany started making a calculator that operated on exactly the same principle as the Demos, the Hannovera C and CK.
 It is not clear whether Huber licensed his Demos patents to them.

 The company name shown on the Demos (and Direct) calculators is Theo Muggli AG, also based in Zürich.
 This company sold office equipment, mainly typewriters and calculators.
-It is unclear to me how much Theo Muggli himself was involved in the design and manufacturing of the Demos machines, but his company was the sole distributor of them.
+It is unclear to me how much Theo Muggli himself was involved in the design and manufacturing of the Demos machines, but his company was the main distributor of them.
 Theo Muggli died in 1933, but the company that was named after him continued long after his death using the same name until it was finally dissolved in 1995.

 Here are a few articles about the Demos and Theo Muggli that I found in online archives.